It is very difficult to the untrained eye to identify melanomas and skin cancers because they can come in many different shapes and sizes.

 It is recommended to do those checks once a month, in a well lit room with a full length mirror and a hand held mirror for areas which are hard to see.

-The ABCDE methods was created to help you define what to look out for.
+The ABCDE methods were created to help you define what to look out for.

 If ever in doubt about how one of your moles, spots or freckles have changed or currently look, speak to your GP or dermatologist as soon as possible.